fry69/vite-plugin-localcaddy/README.md

 ### Features Retained

-✅ All functionality from the Node.js version
+- All functionality from the Node.js version
-✅ Automatic domain generation from folder or package.json ✅ HTTPS via Caddy's internal issuer
+- Automatic domain generation from folder or package.json
+- HTTPS via Caddy's internal issuer
-✅ Port conflict detection and resolution
+- Port conflict detection and resolution
-✅ Multiple projects sharing one Caddy instance
+- Multiple projects sharing one Caddy instance
-✅ Full type safety and IDE support
+- Full type safety and IDE support

-## Conversion Methodology

-The conversion followed a rigorous test-driven approach:

-1. **Analysis** — Studied the original Node.js implementation to understand behavior
-2. **Test Extraction** — Identified and documented all test cases from the source code
-3. **Test Implementation** — Wrote comprehensive Deno tests (25 test cases covering all functionality)
-4. **Incremental Conversion** — Reimplemented each function for Deno until all tests passed
-5. **Validation** — Ensured 100% test coverage and functional equivalence

-**Result:** A maintainable, fully-tested Deno implementation with modern best practices.

 For detailed conversion notes, see [CONVERSION_SUMMARY.md](./CONVERSION_SUMMARY.md).